ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### orientation_at_element(element_id=None)

 Returns the orientation of this modeling ply for a certain element.
-If the element does not belong to the modeling ply the return value is [0,0,0].
+If the element does not belong to the modeling ply, then the return value is [0,0,0].

 * **Parameters:**
   - element_id: Element label.